-Learn & Grow/Health & Wellness/11 of the Best Rehabilitation Exercises for Back Pain
+Learn & Grow/Health & Wellness/11 of the Best Senior Rehabilitation Exercises for Back Pain

 Health & Wellness

-11 of the Best Rehabilitation Exercises for Back Pain
+11 of the Best Senior Rehabilitation Exercises for Back Pain

-One of the most common setbacks of living an independent, fulfilling lifestyle in retirement years is back pain.
-According to the Mayo Clinic, nearly 80% of Americans experience back pain at some point in their lives.
+One of the most common impediments to living an independent and active lifestyle in retirement is back pain.
+Nearly 80% of Americans experience back pain at some point in their lives.
 For people over the age of 60, the causes and resulting ailments of back pain can be more severe.
-These back pain rehab exercises can help reduce the symptoms of back pain and help you recover quicker and stronger.
+These back pain rehab exercises can help reduce the symptoms of back pain and help you recover more quickly and completely.

-While both osteoarthritis and spinal stenosis can be difficult to manage in senior years, there are specific back pain rehab exercises and lifestyle changes almost everyone can adopt to help ease pain and strengthen spine-supporting muscles.
+While both osteoarthritis and spinal stenosis can be difficult to manage, there are specific back pain rehab exercises and lifestyle changes almost everyone can adopt to help ease pain and strengthen spine-supporting muscles.

 1. Bridges

-The bridge stretch helps strengthen the gluteus maximus, the largest muscle of the buttocks, which helps support the lower back.
+The bridge stretch is among the most useful lower back pain rehab exercises for several reasons.
+In addition to training the core for stabilization, bridge exercises also strengthen the gluteus maximus, the largest muscle of the buttocks, which helps support the lower back.

 • Lie on your back with knees bent and just your heels on the floor.